aathanor/ResearchSite/content/pri_complete_draft.md

 **This captures a key Kantian insight about mediated access**: For Kant, we never have direct access to things-in-themselves, only to objects-as-they-appear-to-us through our cognitive structures (space, time, categories).
 Similarly, PRI suggests we never have access to cats-in-themselves, only to cat-pattern-constellations.

-But PRI differs from Kant in crucial ways: Where Kant maintains that empirical cats are genuinely objective (we really do know cats as spatially-temporal objects with causal powers), PRI suggests the cat-constellation IS what we mean by "cat"âthere's no separate empirical object beyond the constellation.
+But PRI differs from Kant in crucial ways: Where Kant maintains that empirical cats are genuinely objective (we really do know cats as spatially-temporal objects with causal powers), PRI suggests the cat-constellation IS what we mean by "cat"Ã¢ÂÂthere's no separate empirical object beyond the constellation.

 And where Kant's cognitive structures are universal and necessary, PRI's pattern-constellations are embodied, developed through individual history, and potentially variable across persons and cultures.